sumurthy/Js-Spec-Gen/markdown/chartdatalabels.md

-# ChartDataLabels Object (JavaScript API for Excel)
+# ChartDataLabels Object (JavaScript API for Word)

-_Excel 2016, Excel Online, Excel for iPad, Excel for Mac_
+_Word 2016, Word for iPad, Word for Mac_

 Represents a collection of all the data labels on a chart point.